Taking Birth Control Pills During Pregnancy: Is It Safe & What Happens?

 What Happens If You Accidentally Take Birth Control Pills While Pregnant?

-Most women may ask whether taking birth control pills affect a pregnancy.
-Studies indicate that taking birth control during the first few weeks of pregnancy may not adversely affect the developing foetus.
+Most women may ask whether taking birth control pills affects a pregnancy.
+Studies indicate that taking a birth control pill during pregnancy, especially the first few weeks of pregnancy, may not adversely affect the developing foetus.
 However, there are some queries most women have regarding taking birth control pills while pregnant:

 1. Are There Chances of Birth Defects?